 The EMLSR Link Bitmap subfield indicates the subset of the enabled links that is used by the non-AP MLD in the EMLSR mode.
 The bit position i of the EMLSR Link Bitmap subfield corresponds to the link with the Link ID equal to i and is set to 1 to indicate that the link is used by the non-AP MLD for the EMLSR mode and is a member of the EMLSR links; otherwise the bit position is set to 0.

+(#6946)The EMLSR Primary link subfield, in conjunction with the EMLSR Link Bitmap subfield, indicates the link ID of the primary link that should be used by the non-AP MLD in EMLSR mode for receiving group-addressed frames from the associated AP MLD.
+A value of i in the EMLSR Primary link subfield indicates that the position of the i-th bit that is set to 1 in the EMLSR Link Bitmap subfield corresponds to the link ID that should be used for receiving group-addressed frames.
+A value of 0 in the EMLSR Primary link subfield indicates that a primary link has not been nominated.

 35.3.15.2 Group addressed frame reception

 TGbe editor: Please insert the following paragraphs at the end of the subclause (#6946)